skokhan/DataScienceCapstone/README.md

 # Applied Data Science Capstone by IBM

-<p>This course is the final component of the IBM Data Science Professional Certificate and the Applied Data Science with Python Specialization.
-The capstone project offers you the opportunity to practice real-life data science work with actual datasets.</p>
+<p>This course serves as the final component of both the IBM Data Science Professional Certificate and the Applied Data Science with Python Specialization.
+The capstone project provides an opportunity to engage in real-world data science tasks using actual datasets.</p>

-<p>In this capstone, you will assume the role of a Data Scientist working for a startup aiming to compete with SpaceX.
-You will follow the data science methodology, which includes data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and reporting your results to stakeholders.</p>
+<p>In this capstone, the role of a Data Scientist is assumed within a startup seeking to compete with SpaceX.
+The project follows the complete data science methodology, encompassing data collection, data wrangling, exploratory data analysis, data visualization, model development, model evaluation, and the presentation of results to stakeholders.</p>

-<p>Your primary task will be to predict whether the first stage of the SpaceX Falcon 9 rocket will land successfully.
-By leveraging your data science findings and models, the startup you are working for can make more informed bids against SpaceX for rocket launches.</p>
+<p>The primary objective is to predict the likelihood of a successful landing of the first stage of the SpaceX Falcon 9 rocket.
+Insights and predictive models developed through the project are intended to support more informed bidding strategies in competition with SpaceX for launch contracts.</p>

 # Learning Objectives
 - Develop Python code to manipulate data within a Pandas DataFrame;